 Example of an App Store ID: https://itunes.apple.com/us/app/coolapp/id123456789

-- AppsFlyer ID or appsflyer_id
+- AppsFlyer ID

 - A unique ID generated by AppsFlyer when the app launches for the first time.
 The ID is unique per app per installation.
 This means that a new id is allocated if the app is deleted and then installed again.
 All events recorded in AppsFlyer contain the ID.